 Predation by feral cats has had serious negative effects on populations of avifauna and have been associated with extinctions of various types of species throughout the world.

 Effective predator control of these animals helps to alleviate their impact on forest bird populations.
 Feral cat colonies should not be supported not only for the birds, but for human and cat health.
-Spaying and neutering pets, keeping pets on leashes also helps.
-See the American Bird Conservancy's website for downloadable materials about Keeping Cats Indoors.
+Spaying and neutering pets and keeping pets on leashes or indoors also helps.
+See the American Bird Conservancy's website for information about Keeping Cats Indoors and supporting better cat management.

 Read for more information: